Padraic Fiacc: Belfast and writing

-On leaving the seminary, and to avoid signing up for military service, he returned to Belfast in 1946 where he lived for four years during which time his poetry was published in several magazines and the 1948 volume of New Irish Poets.
+Upon leaving the seminary, to avoid signing up for military service, he returned to Belfast in 1946.
+He lived there for four years, during which time his poetry was published in several magazines and the 1948 volume of New Irish Poets.
 Fiacc was the youngest poet in that edition.
-Publications of Fiacc's work from this time may be found in Irish Bookman, The Irish Times, Poetry Ireland, and Rann.
+Publications of Fiacc's work from this time were found in Irish Bookman, The Irish Times, Poetry Ireland, and Rann.

-In 1952, upon the death of his mother, Fiacc returned to New York to look after his father, who was struggling to come to terms with the death of his wife Annie, and his younger sister Mary.
-It was during this time that he met his soon-to-be wife Nancy, who had read and enjoyed some of his early writings in 'New Irish Poets' published by Devin-Adair, Conneticut, 1948.
-Fiacc returned to Belfast marrying Nancy in Holy Cross church, Ardoyne 1956.
-They settled in Glengormley, a suburb six miles North of Belfast, where they had a baby girl in 1962.
-While here, he published his second collection of poetry 'By The Black Stream' Dolmen Press, Dublin 1969.
-This coincided with rising tensions and violence across the six counties, as Nationalists campaigned for civil rights such as fairer housing allocation for Catholics and one man one vote.
-Unionist hegemony since the partition of Ireland in 1924, had fostered second-class citizenship for the catholic minority.
-Violence engulfed the six counties for many years.
+In 1952, upon the death of his mother, Fiacc returned to New York to look after his father and his younger sister Mary.
+It was during this time that he met his soon-to-be wife Nancy, who had read and enjoyed some of his early writings in New Irish Poets (Devin-Adair, 1948).
+Fiacc returned to Belfast, marrying Nancy in Holy Cross church, Ardoyne, in 1956.
+They settled in Glengormley, a suburb six miles north of Belfast, where they had a baby girl in 1962.
+While there, Fiacc published his second collection of poetry By The Black Stream (Dolmen Press, 1969).

-'Odour of Blood', by Goldsmith Press, followed in 1973.
-This was the first of many anti-war poems by Padraic Fiacc as he vented his rage at the violence of civil conflict.
+Odour of Blood, published by Goldsmith Press, followed in 1973.
+This was the first of many anti-war poems by Padraic Fiacc.